fyrox-book/fyrox-book.github.io/src/beginning/scene_and_scene_graph.md

 - [Base](../scene/base_node.md) - stores hierarchical information (a handle to the parent node and handles to children nodes), local and global transform, name, tag, lifetime, etc. It has self-describing name - it's used as a base node for every other scene node via composition.
 - [Mesh](../scene/mesh_node.md) - represents a 3D model.
-This one of the most commonly used nodes in almost every game.
+This is one of the most commonly used nodes in almost every game.
-  Meshes can be easily created either programmatically, or be made in some 3D modelling software, such as Blender, and then loaded into the scene.
+  Meshes can be easily created either programmatically or be made in some 3D modeling software, such as Blender, and then loaded into the scene.
 - [Light](../scene/light_node.md) - represents a light source.
 There are three types of light sources:
     - **Point** - emits light in every direction.
 A real-world example would be a light bulb.